Other Useful Items for Photographing Weddings

 So, how do I carry my stuff around on the wedding day?
 For many years, I've been a big fan of ThinkTank products, particularly their roller bags and modular belt systems.

 My current bag is the Streetwalker 2.0.
 The great thing about this bag is that it not only rolls, but also has built-in stowable straps that allow it to be worn as a backpack.
 Of course, it's not especially comfortable in this role (especially when full of gear), though it doesn't have to be, as it spends most of its time on wheels.
-But occasionally I need to be able to shoot on the move, particularly for certain second line parades, and the backpack mode is a blessing for these instances.
+But if you occasionally need to be able to shoot on the move (for instance, during second line parades) the backpack configuration could be a blessing for these instances.

 The Streetwalker 2.0 has enough room for all of the camera bodies and lenses listed previously, and most of the speedlights (for weddings and most portraits I typically bring four of the Godox V350's, and one or two of the larger V1's), along with extra camera batteries, accessories, etc. A folded light stand and umbrella can be strapped to the front of the bag, making for a system that is very easily transported through the bustling French Quarter.